 States have landlord-tenant laws that address what happens to a tenant's security deposit, including:

 The rules concerning security deposits can differ slightly from state to state, so it’s important to look at the laws for your state before deciding how to proceed.
 As a first step, read FindLaw’s guide to Security Deposit Limits and Security Deposit Return Timelines.

 If discussing the issue with your landlord fails to solve the problem, try to compromise.
 You may end up with less than the full amount of the security deposit, but less is better than nothing, and it could save you a lot of time and energy in the long run.

 You can also suggest mediation.
-A neutral third-party mediator can help ease tension and bring both sides to an agreement.
+A mediator can help ease tension and bring both sides to an agreement.
 Some state and local agencies offer mediation services for landlord-tenant issues, so be sure to ask to see if that might be an option.

 It’s also a good idea to file a report with those same state and local agencies if you believe that your landlord isn’t following the rules for security deposits.
 An investigation by those agencies into the dispute could motivate your landlord to respond to your concerns.

 Filing a lawsuit can result in a recovery greater than the amount of your actual security deposit if the court finds that your landlord has acted in bad faith.
 In such cases, the award could be two or three times the amount of your security deposit.
-The downside to filing a lawsuit is that your landlord can file counterclaims for damage to the apartment, violations of the lease, or other claims that could cause you headaches trying to defend.
+The downside to filing a lawsuit is that your landlord can file counterclaims for damage to the apartment, violations of the lease, unpaid rent, or other claims that could cause you headaches trying to defend.

-Most landlords follow the rules for returning security deposits, but sometimes getting a security deposit back from your landlord can turn into a real hassle.
-If it does, follow the suggestions above and read up on the laws in your state to give yourself the best chance of getting your security deposit back.
+Most landlords follow the rules for returning security deposits, but sometimes getting a security deposit back from your landlord after you move out can turn into a real hassle.
+If it does, follow the suggestions above and then seek out the help of an experienced landlord-tenant lawyer to give you legal advice and guide you through the laws in your state.